-Control + ASCII Mode On: The scanner sends key combinations for ASCII control characters for values 00-1F (refer to the ASCII Conversion Chart (Code Page 1252), page A-2).
+Control + X (Control + ASCII) Mode On: The scanner sends key combinations for ASCII control characters for values 00-1F.
 Windows is the preferred mode.
 All keyboard country codes are supported.
 DOS mode is a legacy mode, and it does not support all keyboard country codes.
 New users should use the Windows mode.
+Refer to Keyboard Function Relationships, page 9-1 for CTRL+ X Values.

-Windows Mode Prefix/Suffix Off: The scanner sends key combinations for ASCII control characters for values 00-1F (refer to the ASCII Conversion Chart (Code Page 1252), page A-2), but it does not transmit any prefix or suffix information.
+Windows Mode Prefix/Suffix Off: The scanner sends key combinations for ASCII control characters for values 00-1F, but it does not translate prefix or suffix information.

-Default = Control + ASCII Mode Off.
+Default = Control + X Mode Off.

-DOS Mode Control + ASCII Mode On
+Windows Mode Control + X Mode On